docker/docs/content/manuals/security/for-admins/hardened-desktop/settings-management/configure-json-file.md

 ---
 description: How to configure Settings Management for Docker Desktop
 keywords: admin, controls, rootless, enhanced container isolation
-title: Configure Settings Management
+title: Configure Settings Management with a JSON file
-linkTitle: Configure
+linkTitle: Configure with a JSON file
-toc_min: 4
+weight: 10
 aliases:
  - /desktop/hardened-desktop/settings-management/configure/
+ - /security/for-admins/hardened-desktop/settings-management/configure/
 ---

 > [!NOTE]
 >
 > Settings Management is available to Docker Business customers only.

-This page contains information on how to configure Settings Management to specify and lock configuration parameters to create a standardized Docker Desktop environment across the organization.
+This page contains information on how to configure Settings Management with an `admin-settings.json` file to specify and lock configuration parameters to create a standardized Docker Desktop environment across the organization.

 Settings Management is designed specifically for organizations who don’t give developers root access to their machines.